robertmok/EmailTracker/README.md

 The image tag contains a url with an email ID which will call a GET request to this webhook to return a 1x1 invisible pixel image when the email is opened by the user.

 The webhook listens on GET requests and extracts the email ID from the request and stores into a database.

+**NOTE:** If the user has blocked downloading images for emails, this technique will not work since the GET request will not get called.